+- a.
 Maintain a proper Deck Watch at all times.
-Deck Watch personnel shall:

-- a.
-Check the condition of the anchORS and anchor gear while making periodic rounds of the vessel. - Continuously monitor the vessels position as well as other vessels, paying particular attention to potential of dragging anchor or swinging toward a hazard. - c.
-Monitor VHF Channels 16 and 13 at all times. - d.
-Any vessel required to be fitted with AIS shall use this equipment at all times while anchored. - e.
-Confirm vessel's position and under keel clearance at a minimum of once per hour, more frequently if weather conditions deteriorate. - f.
-Monitor weather forecasts on a regular basis. - g.
-Call the Master and Duty Engineer immediately if the anchor is dragging or the vessel is blocking the channel.
+Deck Watch personnel shall: - b.
+Check the condition of the anchors and anchor gear while making periodic rounds of the vessel. - c.
+Continuously monitor the vessels position as well as other vessels, paying particular attention to potential of dragging anchor or swinging toward a hazard. - d.
+Monitor VHF Channels 16 and 13 at all times. - e.
+Any vessel required to be fitted with AIS shall use this equipment at all times while anchored. - f.
+Confirm vessel's position and under keel clearance at a minimum of once per hour, more frequently if weather conditions deteriorate. - g.
+Monitor weather forecasts on a regular basis. - h.
+Call the Master and Duty Engineer immediately if the anchor is dragging or the vessel is blocking the channel. - i.
 Maintain a proper Engine Room Watch at all times.
 Engine Watch personnel shall remain ready to answer all bells in the event of dragging or losing an anchor.